Learning RESOURCE Center

 THE LITERACY CENTER top

-This lab has reading, vocabulary and study skills programs for students who are referred for supplemental instruction, by an instructor or counselor.
-Students must be enrolled in Developmental Communications 37Y or 37Z to earn course credit in this lab.
+This lab has reading, vocabulary and study skills programs for students who are referred for supplemental instruction by an instructor or counselor.
+Students must be enrolled in Developmental Communications 37Y or 37Z to earn course credit in this lab, though students also can get help on a drop-in basis.
 Computer programs are available for students who wish to improve basic skills.
 Service hours are posted at the beginning of each semester.

 MATH LAB top